jina-ai/docs/chapters/logging.rst

         # If you want to set the configuration for a certain Pod
         #f = Flow().add(log_config='logging_cfg.yml').add()

-In YAML file you can customized the logger, choose the handler you need to monitor and save logs. ``logging_cfg.yml`` can be configured as follows:
+In a YAML file you can customized the logger, choose the handler you need to monitor and save logs. ``logging_cfg.yml`` can be configured as follows:

 .. highlight:: yaml
 .. code-block:: yaml